 "Markets define themselves on the basis of business or consumers that have a need, and are most often evolutionary, not revolutionary," he notes.
 "The consumerization and globalization of technology are especially interesting now.
 The evolution from an enterprise model to one that is consumer facing, is big."

 The father of two, Steve is the former executive board member and Treasurer of the National Venture Capital Association.
-Steve also serves on the board of the WAVC, the World Affairs Council, the Stanford Bay Area Venture Capital Group and DAPER Investment Fund.
+Steve also serves on the boards of the WAVC, the World Affairs Council, the Stanford Bay Area Venture Capital Group and DAPER Investment Fund.
 An avid skier, Steve enjoys travel with his family.
 When time permits, his reading interests include world history, especially the Middle East and Asia.
 He holds a B.S. in Electrical Engineering from Stanford University and an M.B.A. from Stanford Business School, where he was an Arjay Miller Scholar.